S-Nonogaki/BS-Horizon/README.md

                    : Mx,My         = 50,50
 ```

-**Step4.** Set calculation penalty alpha, penalty gamma, m1 and m2 parameters.
+**Step 4.** Set calculation penalty alpha, penalty gamma, m1 and m2 parameters.
 To use inequality elevation data, alpha(min/max) and the number of iteration are also required.
 ```
 #####Calculation parameter#####
 Some iteration is required.